hqta1110/gstar-individual-project/README.md

    ```bash
    python post.py
    ```
 5. (Optional) My results are stored in result.csv.
-Actual values may differ depending on the dataset and the experts chosen for fine-tuning, so consider this file as a reference.
+Actual values may differ depending on the dataset and the experts chosen for fine-tuning/pruning, so consider this file as a reference.
 ---